pliduino/gd-gen/README.md

 ## 🚀 Getting Started

+Before continuing with the manual steps below, consider using [gd-gen-setup](https://github.com/pliduino/gd-gen-setup) for a quick and automated project setup.

 1. **Install**
    Clone this repository to your project folder, it has scons so just compile as normal with "scons".